-3.1 Behaviour Contract
+2.1 Behaviour Contract

-A written agreement between a student and the professor, Program Coordinator or Chair, Program Manager or Associate Dean specifying conditions which must be met and adhered to by the student in return for admission to class, placement, program or other college approved activity.
+A written agreement between a student and the professor, Program Coordinator, Associate Dean, Program Manager, or Dean specifying conditions which must be met and adhered to by the student in return for admission to class, placement, program or other college approved activity.
 These terms may include requiring the student to obtain a physical or mental health evaluation.
 Failure to sign the contract will result in suspension from class, placement, program or other college approved activity.
 Failure to meet the terms of the contract will result in further conditions of continuance, suspension or expulsion from class, placement, program or other college approved activity.
 A behaviour contract may be used in conjunction with academic probation.